claudiobailon/data-structures-and-algorithms/README.md

 ![Whiteboard](challenges/src/test/resources/lab07whiteboard.png)

 ## Linked List zipList
-This is adds the zipList method to LinkedList
+This adds the zipList method to LinkedList

 ### Challenge
 Write a new method that takes in two linkedlists and zips them together.